evelant/synchrotron/README.md

 An opinionated yet flexible approach to offline-first data sync with [PGlite](https://pglite.dev/), [Electric SQL](https://electric-sql.com/), and [Effect](https://effect.website/).

 Synchrotron is an offline-first data sync system using Effect-TS, PGlite, and Hybrid Logical Clocks (HLCs).
 It is unique (as far as I know) in that it executes business logic functions to advance state rather than using patches.
 It allows for unrestricted offline database operations while still guaranteeing eventual consistency, and all without requiring dedicated conflict resolution code.
 It operates like a CRDT but at the application level.
-For more details see [DESIGN.md](DESIGN.md).

 ## Status